2000 Marsa Brega Short 360 crash: Background

 To transport its employees and their families between facilities, Sirte Oil Company operates a number of aircraft.
-The company normally operates Fokker F28 for flights to and from Tripoli, while Short and Twin Otter are used for short routes and desert airstrips, even though Short are occasionally used for flights between Marsa Brega and Tripoli due to high volumes of passengers.
-Flights with Short are usually operated by two captains rather than a captain and a first officer.
+The company normally operates Fokker F28 for flights to and from Tripoli, while Short 360 and DHC-6 Twin Otter are used for short routes and desert airstrips, even though Short 360s are occasionally used for flights between Marsa Brega and Tripoli due to high volumes of passengers.
+Flights with Short 360s are usually operated by two captains rather than a captain and a first officer.
 This is due to the lack of first officers in the company.
 That being said, the flight crew are conditioned with this issue.

 The aircraft's short range of travel and the unpressurized condition of the flight makes it an unsuitable choice for high altitude flights.
 The flight crew usually choose to fly a shortcut route to Marsa Brega to avoid a long trip and the aircraft sometimes fly up to 10 nmi from the coast line.
 The minimum altitude for flying to Marsa Brega is at 13,000 ft and the area near and around Marsa Brega typically does not have heavy traffic.